ResEng-OpenFOAM/assignment-04-meshing-for-res-eng-tasks/README.md

 ![Mesh for radial flow to well](images/nearWellMeshSketch.png)

-> The origin of all calculations is at the center of the well cell.
+> The reference point of all calculations is at the center of the well cell.

 You can think of a well as:
 - A **Cell Source**, adding extraction/injection flowrate Q to governing equations.
-- Or a boundary condition acting on the boundary faces of cell 0.
+- Or a boundary condition for the velocity field acting on the boundary faces of cell 0.

 But it's irrelevant for our case because we won't go beyond the meshing step in this assignment.
 And of course, we assume a single-phase, steady-state and **incompressible flow** through the domain.